HALAVEN was compared with other chemotherapies or hormonetherapies commonly used to treat mBC.

 HALAVEN was studied in women with all types of tumor receptors.
-This means that their ER/PR hormone receptors (estrogen/progesterone receptors) were either positive or negative and their HER2/neu receptors (human epidermal growth factor receptor 2) were either positive or negative.
+These receptors can be either positive or negative.

 HALAVEN is a prescription medicine used to treat adults with breast cancer that has spread to other parts of the body, and who have already received other types of anticancer medicines after the cancer has spread.